Students walking on campus

 Empowering community

 Housing costs can be the deciding factor when a student determines if they can afford to complete their degree.
-The Bronco Connect Scholarship will provide up to $6,000 in WMU housing and dining scholarships to eligible incoming students for their first year.
+The Bronco Connect Scholarship provides up to $6,000 in WMU housing scholarships to eligible incoming students for their first year.

-The first-year recipients of this scholarship will live in the Bronco Connect Community.
-This new Living Learning Community is designed to create belonging and provide enhanced career exploration, community engagement, study skills and campus life.
+The recipients of this scholarship live in the Bronco Connect Community, a Living Learning Community designed to create belonging and provide enhanced career exploration, community engagement, study skills and a campus experience.

-Preference for these need-based scholarships will be given to admitted first-year who attend Kalamazoo Public Schools or have a Detroit or Grand Rapids address, but all other Michigan residents are eligible to apply.
+Preference for these need-based scholarships are given to admitted first-year who attend Kalamazoo Public Schools or have a Detroit or Grand Rapids address, but all other Michigan residents are eligible to apply.

-Applications for the first-year award are due by March 31; decisions will be released in April.
+Applications for the scholarship are due each year by March 31; decisions are released in April.

 Students sitting outside on campus.